Lesley Watt, Dip Couns, MBACP (Accred)

 Hello I am Lesley Watt.
-I am an integrative counsellor and a registered member of the BACP (British Association of Counselling and Psychotherapy).
+I am a BACP (British Association of Counselling and Psychotherapy) Accredited Counsellor.
 I offer an integrated approach to counselling which combines Person Centred, Cognitive Behavioural Therapy (CBT) and Psychodynamic therapies.
+I work with adults and young people aged 16 years plus.
 Counselling provides an opportunity for you to talk in a way which explores what is going on in your life and helps you to work towards change.

 How can Counselling help you? - Many people go through challenging times in their lives which create all manner of emotions like sadness, stress, anger, guilt, shame, or feeling overwhelmed.
 Counselling can give you a talking space to explore what is really going on inside.
-Some people get trapped in a cycle of negative thinking and counselling can help them turn these thoughts into a more positive way of thinking and behaving.
-We can also explore how your past might be affecting your behaviour today if you feel able and ready to do this.
+Some people get trapped in a cycle of unhelpful/negative thinking and counselling can help them turn these thoughts into a more positive/helpful way of thinking and behaving.
+We can also explore how your past might be affecting your present. if you feel able and ready to do this.

 The amount of counselling sessions is dependent on the client.
 For some, short term work helps them to move forward quickly whilst others benefit from longer term help.
 I can help with a range of issues including anxiety, depression, relationship issues, self esteem, loss & bereavement, stress, post abortion and those feeling generally overwhelmed with life.

-Ethics and Regulating Governing Body - I am a registered member of the BACP (British Association of Counselling and Psychotherapy) which is the UK regulating governing body for safe practice.
+Ethics and Regulating Governing Body - I am an Accredited member of the BACP (British Association of Counselling and Psychotherapy) which is the UK regulating governing body for safe practice.
 I adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy.

 How I work - Our first meeting will be an opportunity for you to decide whether I am the right counsellor to help you.
-We will be able to discuss how I work and what your expectations of your counselling are.
-I will be interested in finding out a little more about you and your reasons for seeking counselling at this time.
-Should you decide that you wish to engage in counselling with me, we will then arrange a series of further meetings; usually an initial contract of 5 sessions is suggested with a review at the end of this period.
+We will be able to discuss how I work and what your expectations of counselling are.
+I am interested in finding out a little bit more about you and your reasons for seeking counselling at this time.
+Should you decide to engage in counselling we will then arrange a series of further meetings; usually an initial contract of 4 sessions is suggested with a review at the end of this period.

 Training, qualifications & experience